-^{} Less than one percent.
+\ Less than one percent.

 - (1) This table is based upon information supplied by officers, directors and principal stockholders and a review of Schedule 13G and Schedule 13D and Section 16 filings with the SEC.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on 52,084,855 shares outstanding on April 5, 2021, adjusted as required by rules promulgated by the SEC.
-Except as otherwise noted below, the principal business address of each of the executive officers and directors is c/o Aclaris Therapeutics, Inc., 640 Lee Road, Suite 200, Wayne, Pennsylvania 19087. - (2) This information has been obtained from a Schedule 13G/A filed on February 11, 2021 by Foresite Capital Fund III, L.P., Foresite Capital Management III, LLC, Foresite Capital Fund IV, L.P., Foresite Capital Management IV, LLC, Foresite Capital Fund IV, L.P., Foresite Capital Management IV, LLC and James Tananbaum.
+Applicable percentages are based on 61,741,724 shares outstanding on April 12, 2022, adjusted as required by rules promulgated by the SEC.
+Except as otherwise noted below, the principal business address of each of the executive officers and directors is c/o Aclaris Therapeutics, Inc., 640 Lee Road, Suite 200, Wayne, Pennsylvania 19087. - (2) This information has been obtained from a Schedule 13G filed on February 4, 2022 by Wellington Management Group LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP and Wellington Management Company LLP.
+The principal business address of these entities is c/o Wellington Management Company LLP, 280 Congress Street, Boston, MA 02210. - (3) This information has been obtained from a Schedule 13G/A filed on February 11, 2022 by Foresite Capital Fund III, L.P., Foresite Capital Management IV, LLC, Foresite Capital Fund IV, L.P., Foresite Capital Management IV, LLC,

+Foresite Capital Fund V, L.P., Foresite Capital Management V, LLC and James Tananbaum.
 Foresite Capital Management III, LLC is the General Partner of Foresite Capital Fund III, L.P.; Foresite Capital Management IV, LLC is the General Partner of Foresite Capital Fund IV, L.P.; Foresite Capital Management V, LLC is the General Partner of Foresite Capital Fund V, L.P.; James Tananbaum is the managing member of each of Foresite Capital Management III, LLC, Foresite Capital Management IV, LLC and Foresite Capital Management V, LLC.
-The principal business address of these entities and person is c/o Foresite Capital Management, 600 Montgomery Street, Suite 4500, San Francisco, CA 94111. - (3) This information has been obtained from a Schedule 13G/A filed on February 11, 2021 by Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation.
-Renaissance Technologies Holdings Corporation is the
+The principal business address of these entities and person is c/o Foresite Capital Management, 900 Larkspur Landing Circle, Suite 150, Larkspur, CA 94939.